-If you see a bloom, avoid the water where the bloom is located and notify the Illinois EPA via the Illinois EPA HAB Report Form.
+If you see a bloom, avoid the water where the bloom is located and notify IEPA via the Illinois EPA HAB Report Form.

 If you or your pet have been exposed to a bloom, immediately bathe using soap and clean water and monitor for symptoms associated with exposure.
-If you become ill, see a doctor or contact Poison Control at 1-800-222-1222.
-If your pet shows exposure symptoms such as vomiting, fatigue, stumbling and falling, difficulty breathing, trembling, or unusual drooling, call a veterinarian.
+If you become ill, see a doctor or contact the Illinois Poison Center at 1-800-222-1222.
+If your pet shows exposure symptoms, such as vomiting, fatigue, stumbling and falling, difficulty breathing, trembling, or unusual drooling, call a veterinarian.